hdorgeval/cucumber6-static-usage/README.md

 Static steps usage reporter for cucumber-js v6.

-This reporter is inspired by the built-in `usage` reporter without limiting the matches to the first five: this reporter give you the usage for all steps without any limitation, so the generated report might be huge.
+This reporter is inspired by the built-in `usage` reporter without limiting the matches to the first five: this reporter gives you the usage for all steps without any limitation, so the generated report might be huge.

 ## To install this steps usage reporter